 Doctors can confuse a bulging disc injury for a herniated disc.
-While they both do affect the same area of the body, you should be aware that there are differences between bulging disc injuries and disc herniation.
+While they affect the same area of the body, you should be aware that there are differences between bulging disc injuries and disc herniation.
 Those differences can affect the value of your herniated disc injury claim.

 A soft disc or spinal disc separates each vertebra from the others.
 The discs help to keep your spine separated and prevent the bones from clacking together to form injuries.
-Whenever old age or a car wreck compresses your spine, then those discs spread horizontally, and that can cause severe pain in your back.
+When old age or a car wreck compresses your spine, those discs spread horizontally, and that can cause severe pain in your back.

-The spinal discs also have gel in the middle of their outer layers, and when the gel leaks out due to the disc compression it is a herniated disc.
+The spinal discs also have gel in the middle of their outer layers, and when the gel leaks out due to the disc compression, it is a herniated disc.

 A bulging disc injury can lead to problems, including issues with your:

-Insurance agencies try to brush off a bulging disc case as ‘not as bad’ after an accident when compared to a disc herniation.
+Insurance agencies try to brush off a bulging disc case as ‘not as bad’ after an accident compared to a disc herniation.
 They try to get you to quickly agree to a settlement so they can sweep the case under the rug.
 However, an improperly treated bulging disc injury can cause more damage to the nerves in your spine than a herniated disc can.

+Additionally, having a bulging disc can happen naturally as we age, so most defense attorneys and insurance companies don’t treat a non-herniated disc too seriously.
 A bulging disc from accidents is also much more common than a herniated disc case.
 The impact and jolt from a car accident can cause some problems for your spine.
-If you already had a hurt spine due to a vehicle accident, then the trauma can activate a bulging disc and cause a herniated disc.
+If you already had a hurt spine due to a vehicle accident, the trauma can activate a bulging disc and cause a herniated disc.

 While doctors treat a bulging disc with kid gloves, our injury lawyer team treats any bulging disc case or herniated disc case with much more respect.
-A herniated disc is unnatural because our spinal discs don’t slip and start releasing spinal fluid into our bodies as we age like bulging discs.
-The discomfort from a herniated disc is much easier for people to understand, so those cases often go for more settlement money.
+A herniated disc is unnatural because our spinal discs don’t slip and start releasing spinal fluid into our bodies as we age, like bulging discs.
+The discomfort from a herniated disc is much easier to understand, so those cases often go for more settlement money.

 Bulging disc cases often receive less money than cases for herniated discs, but that doesn’t mean that our lawyers aren’t going to fight hard to reverse that trend with you.
-Our attorneys focus on disproving the myths that state that bulging and herniated discs are not serious.
-The firm’s accident lawyers work with experts and try to explain that a bulging disc or disc herniation injuries are causing your pain and suffering.
+Our attorneys focus on disproving the myths that state that bulging and herniated discs are not severe.
+The firm’s accident lawyers work with experts and try to explain that bulging disc or disc herniation injuries are causing your pain and suffering.

-We then can prove that the bulged disc injury can award you compensation for your medical bills, including physical therapy, and for lost wages.
-The main problem is that all sorts of preexisting conditions can cause bulging discs and our personal injury attorneys need to prove that the car wreck caused the disc bulge or ruptured disc.
+Whether it is normal or not, our injury lawyer wants to prove that a disc bulge or herniated disc is a debilitating injury and is causing you pain and suffering.
+We can then prove that the bulged disc injury can award you compensation for your medical bills, including physical therapy and lost wages.
+The main problem is that all sorts of preexisting conditions can cause bulging discs, and our personal injury attorneys need to prove that the car wreck caused the disc bulge or ruptured disc.

 Arguing for a bulging disc or herniated disc is the same as if we were arguing about you breaking your leg.
-The type of wound doesn’t matter as much; we just need to prove that the driver at fault for the accident was negligent and that the injuries you have are because of the car accident for the settlement claim.
+The type of wound doesn’t matter as much; we need to prove that the driver at fault for the accident was negligent and that the injuries you have are because of the car accident for the settlement claim.

-We can not guarantee that this is the case, but the sudden jolt that happens when you are rear-ended during car accidents causes most bulging disc injuries.
+We can not guarantee this is the case, but the sudden jolt when you are rear-ended during car accidents causes most bulging disc injuries.
 Cases that involve a car getting T-boned or sideswiped by another driver are also car accident cases that tend to have higher payouts by an insurance company.

 Medical treatments can include proper exercise, pain medication, physical therapy, and doing certain things to relax the muscles can also aid in repairing bulged discs.
 Other treatments include injecting the hurt portion of the disc with Cortisone, which helps to reduce the pain and the inflammation with a single shot.
 Your medical coverage might cover the treatment to help the bulging disc heal.

 If you do not seek immediate treatment for a bulging disc, it can put a ton of pressure on your spine and lower body.
 The disc can cut off nerve impulses to your nerves and the cauda equina nerves, which can cause you to lose bowel and bladder control.
-Developing incontinence from a bulged vertebrae is something that you certainly do not want to experience.
+Developing incontinence from bulged vertebrae is something that you certainly do not want to experience.